gmofishsauce/y4/yapl-1/README.md

 Identifiers consist of a single lower-case letter.
 Identifiers are used to name functions and variables.

-Keywords and builtin functions consist of a single upper-case letter.
+Keywords and builtins consist of a single upper-case letter.

 Numeric constants consist of a single digit 0..9.
 No operators may be applied to numeric constants.
 There is no support for other number bases.